nt7nguye/interview/tic-tac-toe/onsite/README.md

 ### Expectations

 - Time complexity and Big O does not matter as long as your program runs in a reasonable amount of time.
-- You can use any libraries and algorithmsyou want.
+- You can use any libraries and algorithms you want.
 - You can use Google Search and Stack Overflow.
 - You can make 3rd party API calls (including to Claude) if you want.